 Aha! is configured with a built-in, default workflow for initiatives, goals, releases, features, and ideas.
-When you click the Add workflow drop down, you can select which type of record workflow you wish to customize.
-This will create a new copy of the default workflow.
+When you click the Add workflow dropdown, you can select which type of record workflow you wish to customize.
+This will create a new copy of the built-in default workflow.
 You can customize the status names, status categories, status colors, and transition buttons.

 Status categories have a special purpose in Aha!

 - Only statuses that are in a status category will be published or trigger email notifications for public and private ideas portals.

 - Promoting an idea to a feature will automatically change the idea status to the first status in the status category In progress.

 - Shipping a feature triggers the idea status to change to the first status in the status category Shipped.

 - When a release is shipped, all features which are not Done, Shipped, or Will not do will be moved to another release.
 Any features which are Done will be changed to Shipped.

 Transition buttons (highlighted below in the red box) are presented to help users follow a predefined workflow.
 The name of the transition will be used on a button for moving between states, so it should be a verb phrase such as "Start designing" or acknowledge the completion of a step in your flow "Requirements completed."

 Status represents where your release, feature, or idea is in relation to your workflow.
 You can now completely build your own statuses.
 You can even configure them to map to other third-party tools — like your bug tracking system — that you might have integrated Aha! with.
 Statuses help you stay on track and keep the team up-to-date on how your work is progressing.